 We work on our counting skills by counting “snowballs” onto mitten counting mats.
 I love these white pom poms that look like snowballs!

 We work on counting and subitizing (being able to look at a small set and know how many there are without counting) with this mitten ten frame matching game.

 We work on patterning with this fun and colorful mitten patterns set!

 We match lowercase letter tiles to mittens with uppercase letters.
 These letter tiles are especially fun because they stack on top of each other!

 We use word cards and magnetic letters to build the names of the animals in the story.

 We match letters and pictures that start with each letter.

-All of these center activities are available in my Teachers Pay Teachers store!
+If you love the FREEBIE, you’ll definitely want to check out this BUNDLE!!
+All of these center activities are available in one big bundle in my Teachers Pay Teachers store!
 Just click the image below!

 What are some of your favorite mitten activities to do in your class???